-- 1. Loan Underwriting Standards: - (a) Projects applying for tax credits only will be underwritten with rents escalating at three percent (3%) and operating expenses escalating at four percent (4%). - (b) All projects will be underwritten assuming a constant seven percent (7%) vacancy and must reflect a 1.15 Debt Coverage Ratio (DCR) for the term of any debt financing on the project.
-Projects with less than forty (40) units must also demonstrate \$150 per unit per year of net cash flow for the first fifteen (15) years.
-This does not apply to projects with rental assistance provided through RD. - (c) RPP loans will be underwritten using a twenty (20) year term and a two percent (2%) interest rate.
-The Agency may alter these terms to ensure project feasibility.
-Underwriting of applications with a commitment from RD will incorporate the requirements of that program, and any RPP loan will have a 30 year term (fully amortizing) and zero percent (0%) interest. - Applications requesting RPP funds may be required to comply with the HOME program, including 42 U.S.C.
+- (a) Projects applying for tax credits only will be underwritten with rents escalating at three percent (3%) and operating expenses escalating at four percent (4%). - (b) All projects will be underwritten assuming a constant seven percent (7%) vacancy and must reflect a 1.15 Debt Coverage Ratio (DCR) for the term of any debt financing on the project. - (c) Applications requesting RPP funds may be required to comply with HOME program requirements, including 42 U.S.C.
 12701 et seq., 24 C.F.R.
-Part 92 and all relevant administrative guidance. - (d) The Agency may determine that the interest rate on a loan must be reduced where an application shows an excessive amount accruing towards a balloon payment.
+Part 92 and all relevant administrative guidance.
+Projects awarded RPP funds must also comply with the applicable RPP Guidelines. - (d) The Agency may determine that the interest rate on a loan must be reduced where an application shows an excessive amount accruing towards a balloon payment.